I am writing to let you know about our plans to re-open the school for all children in September.

 In most classes desks will be in rows so that children are not facing each other and we will be restricting or refraining from some activities to avoid children sharing resources in art or other practical lessons such as science experiments or D&T.

-Children will continue to wash their hand frequently throughout the day as they do now.
+Children will continue to wash their hand frequently throughout the day as they have done previously.

-A full risk assessment is in place and will be shared with governors and the Local Authority, once finalised this will be available on our school website.
+A full risk assessment is in place and will be shared with governors and the Local Authority, this is available on our school website.

 Our highest priority is the safety of children, staff and families and the new procedures are designed to limit the chances of infection spreading.
 We will do our best to encourage children to observe social distancing but cannot guarantee this at all times.
 The following principles and requirements will apply to all children when they re-start school: